robertmartin8/PyPortfolioOpt/README.md

 - different amounts of data to test robustness

 Currently, the tests have not explored all of the edge cases, however I have investigated the experimental features like L2 regularisation.
 Additionally, the tests currently have not satisfactorily tested all combinations of of objective function and options.

+## Contributing

+Contributions are *most welcome*.
+Have a look at the [Contribution Guide](https://github.com/robertmartin8/PyPortfolioOpt/blob/master/CONTRIBUTING.md) for more.